fanciermedia/Epicgames-/README.md

 To make sure that the epic games are activated There are two ways to get the epic games activated.
 These methods are described below The methods are as follows:

 Go through them and then have an amazing time.
-Activate the epic games through epicgames.com/activate.
+Activate the epic games through <b><a href="https://www.fanciermedia.com/epicgames-com-activate/">epicgames.com/activate</a></b>.
 Launch the games to start them through activation Launcher.

 To play the games' epic nature, use the Launcher.
 It is necessary to install the Launcher of the game to your computer.
 It is easy to launch the most exciting games by using the Launcher.